I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 toc: true

 ---

+Teaching you how to use Workflow Builder to the fullest, and also how to develop awesome Workflow Steps without having to spend as long understanding the inner workings.

 {{< alert icon="🗞️" context="warning" >}}

 * Early 2023 should see the launch of `if-then` logic to Workflows, according to multiple press releases from _Sept 2022_ - [Technzine.eu](https://www.techzine.eu/news/devops/87761/slack-expands-workflow-builder-with-if-then-statements/), [Tech Crunch](https://techcrunch.com/2022/09/01/slack-gains-new-automation-features-including-conditional-logic-for-workflows/).